aiven/devportal/docs/platform/concepts/dynamic-disk-sizing.rst

-Dynamic Disk Sizing
+Dynamic disk sizing
 ====================

-Dynamic disk sizing (DDS) allows you to adjust the amount of disk space for your service from within the Aiven Console by adding additional disk storage.
-With Dynamic disk sizing, you can add additional storage to your services at the time of service creation or on-demand without interruption to meet the growing business needs.
+Dynamic disk sizing (DDS) allows you to add or remove additional storage to your services from within the `Aiven web console <https://console.aiven.io/>`_.
+You can add additional storage during service creation or on-demand without interruption to meet the growing business needs.

 Dynamic Disk Sizing (DDS) is available for the following services: